algosup/2024-2025-project-1-fpga-team-5/Specification/Functional/FunctionalSpecification.md

    - **Logs**: Logs move across the river at varying speeds, providing platforms for Frogger to jump on.
    - **Turtles**: Turtles move across the river, allowing Frogger to jump on them.
 Some turtles submerge underwater, making them unsafe to jump on.

-**Homes**

-   - **Lily Pads**: The lily pad homes are located at the top of the screen, where Frogger must reach to complete the level.

 ### 2.2.2 Level Progression

 **Difficulty Curve**

    - **Increasing Difficulty**: Each level increases in difficulty, with faster-moving vehicles, more obstacles in the river, and other challenges to overcome.
-   - **Progression**: Completing all homes resets the level with increased difficulty, including faster-moving vehicles and more erratic river obstacles.
+   - **Progression**: Reaching the other shore resets the level with increased difficulty, including faster-moving vehicles and more erratic river obstacles.

 ### 2.2.3 Game Over Conditions

 **Death**

    - **Collision**: If Frogger collides with a vehicle on the road or falls into the water, the player loses a life.
-   - **Lives**: Players have 5 lives to complete the game.
-Running out of lives results in a game over.
+   - **Lives**: PLayer has only 1 life to complete the level.
+If Frogger die, the game is over.

 ### 2.2.4 Win Conditions

 **Victory**

-   - **Completing Levels**: Players must guide Frogger safely across the road and river to reach all the lily pad homes and complete the level.
+   - **Completing Levels**: Players must guide Frogger safely across the road and river to reach the other shore and complete the level.
    - **Progression**: Completing all levels in the game results in victory.